Cold sores & Fever blisters -

-What is a cold sore?
+1) What is a cold sore?

-> Is there a difference between cold sores and fever blisters?
+Is there a difference between cold sores and fever blisters?

-> What causes cold sores?
+2) What causes cold sores?

-> There are actually two types of herpes virus.
+There are actually two types of herpes virus.
 They are referred to as "type 1" and "type 2."
 Here's the difference between them.

-> - Herpes simplex virus - Type 1.
+- Herpes simplex virus - Type 1.
+(HSV1)

-> - Herpes simplex virus - Type 2.
+- Herpes simplex virus - Type 2.
+(HSV2)

-> Where do these dormant virus particles come from?
+b) Where do these dormant virus particles come from?

-> A person's initial herpes simplex virus infection, termed "primary herpetic stomatitis," does not usually take the form of a cold sore and therefore a person may not relate this initial exposure to the recurrent lip and face sores that they experience later on.
+A person's initial oral herpes infection, termed "primary herpetic stomatitis," does not usually take the form of a cold sore (see below).
+And for this reason, a person may not relate their initial exposure to herpes with the recurrent lip and facial sores they get later on.

-> a) What are the signs and symptoms of a person's initial herpes (HSV1) infection?
+a) What are the signs and symptoms?

-> The signs and symptoms associated with a person's initial infection of the herpes simplex virus (termed "primary herpetic stomatitis") usually take the following form:
+The signs and symptoms associated with a person's initial infection of the herpes simplex virus (termed "primary herpetic stomatitis") usually take the following form:

 - The first signs of the infection are characterized by nonspecific symptoms.
 They can include: fever, irritability, headache, sore throat and swollen neck glands.